 Under Article 3(7) of the EU AI Act, distributors must verify that the AI system bears CE marking and is accompanied by the required documentation.
 They must not make a system available if they have reason to believe it does not conform.

-Use the Compliance Checker to assess your supply chain obligations.
+Use the Readiness Checker to assess your supply chain obligations.

 An authorised representative is a person or organisation physically established in the EU, designated by a non-EU provider or deployer to act on their behalf for EU AI Act obligations.